Viking Voyage to China in January 2019

-Air transportation is included in program cost round-trip from Sioux Falls, SD.
+Air transportation is included in program cost round-trip from Minneapolis, MN

-Flights based on currently confirmed airfare by United Airlines subject to restrictions and cancellation penalties by the airlines; current taxes and fuel surcharge of $304.01 are included and subject to change until ticketed.
+Flights based on currently confirmed airfare by Delta Airlines subject to restrictions and cancellation penalties by the airlines; current taxes and fuel surcharge of $304.01 are included and subject to change until ticketed.